WHY I advocate?

 A barrister is a specialist in court-room advocacy, drafting legal pleadings, and giving expert legal opinions.

 Traditionally, a barrister is retained directly by a solicitor, who represents the client, to advise on the law and evidence, and conduct the trial or appeal in court.
-Today, in limited circumstances a barrister can be retained directly by a client to provide legal and strategic advice either prior to the commencement of any court proceeding or otherwise in the area of his expertise,
+Today, in limited circumstances a barrister can be retained directly by a client to provide legal and strategic advice either prior to the commencement of any court proceeding or otherwise in the area of his or her expertise,

 All barristers in Australia are self-employed and conduct their practice from chambers.
 They pride themselves in being able to provide a fresh and independent view of the dispute between the parties.
+They are strategic advisors and independent advocates.

 What i do?

 I believe that every problem has an answer but not every answer is the right solution for the client.
 I strive hard to find a strategic pathway to resolve a dispute.
-My Chinese cultural background and understanding of the ancient Art of War teachings enable me to be an effective tactician and advocate.

 As I am also admitted to practice in NSW, ACT, QLD, NT, WA, SA, and TAS and have appeared in the Courts in NSW, NT, WA, and SA, I can assist clients in their matters in all jurisdictions.
 I am also able to assist clients with their international arbitration disputes.